Basic Off-Road Driving Techniques

 Avoid sudden stops and starts

 Generally speaking, start and stop moving smoothly to avoid losing traction.
-On soft or loose surfaces, the torque created by sudden acceleration or deceleration will cause the tire to break away from the surface, whether it’s dirt, snow, sand or slick rock.
+On soft or loose surfaces, the torque created by sudden acceleration or deceleration will cause the tire to break away from the surface, whether it’s dirt, snow, sand, or slick rock.

 Maintain momentum in snow, mud, and sand

-Once you are moving in snow, mud or sand, it’s generally a good idea to keep moving until you find firmer footing.
+Once you are moving in snow, mud, or sand, it’s generally a good idea to keep moving until you find firmer footing.
 This doesn’t mean go as fast as you can, but rather maintaining the momentum that keeps you floating on the surface as much as possible.

-As soon as you stop, the weight of your vehicle will cause you to sink in soft ground.
+As soon as you stop, the weight of your vehicle will cause you to sink into soft ground.
 It can be hard to get moving again, as your chassis could be resting on the ground preventing your tires from getting purchase.